CorentinB/bigd/README.md

 recursive downloading is disabled, as signified by a 'depth' value of zero.

 Tested on a bunch of open directories.

-Note: all files are dumped to the current working directory.

 To compile, you need boost and libcurl, and then something like the following which works for me on mac: